How to Launch a New Brand (Without It Falling Apart)

 Instead, they focused on swag, generic social content, and website hero sections.

-What we had was almost unusable for the marketing machine the startups had going.
+What we had was almost unusable for the marketing machine the startup had going.

 We spent six months expanding the brand to enable its growth in line with the organization's rapid expansion.
-We began implementing the new brand.
-First, we built a huge template library.
-Our design team could use it to create assets for each marketing campaign.
+We built a huge template library that the design team could use to create assets for each marketing campaign.
 We revamped all our campaigns, lead magnets, and the website with the new branding.

-The goal of the marketing and lead-generation teams was to produce 2-3 new campaigns per month.
-When I left the company a year later, we produced 4-5 new campaigns each month.
-One month, we even hit a record of six new campaigns.
+The marketing and lead-generation teams had been aiming for 2-3 new campaigns per month.
+By the time I left the company a year later, we were producing 4-5 new campaigns each month.
+One month, we hit a record of six.

-How Do We Help Clients Roll Out Their New Brand?
+How I Help Clients Roll Out Their New Brand

-→ We first work with our client to create clear parameters for the launch.
-This covers our implementation timeline, launch date, and touchpoints to update before launch.
+→ I work with the client to create clear parameters for the launch.
+This covers the implementation timeline, launch date, and the full list of touchpoints to update before launch.

-→ Every client we help with launch must complete a brand audit.
-It's best to do this at the start of the project.
-This way, we know what assets need to be created or considered during the branding project.
-If our client asks for help while we work on their brand, we give that support right after finalizing the brand.
+→ Every client I help with launch completes a brand audit.
+Ideally at the start of the project, so I know what assets need to be created or considered during the sprint.
+If a client asks for help mid-engagement, I provide that support right after finalizing the brand.

 If you want to try this yourself (though I don't suggest it), here are some common client questions about brand launches.

-DIY: Who do we need to roll out our new brand?
+DIY: Who do you need to roll out your new brand?

-I always tell our clients that if they lack an internal design team with a skilled brand designer, they should think about hiring an outside branding designer or studio to help with their brand launch.
+If you don't have an internal design team with a skilled brand designer, hire an outside brand designer or studio to help with the launch.

-Why a branding designer?
-You need someone experienced in building and launching brands.
-This way, you can do it efficiently and avoid any friction.
+Why a brand designer specifically?
+You need someone experienced in building AND launching brands.
+That way you can do it efficiently and avoid friction.

 The worst thing you can do is launch a new brand that is fragmented.
-A fragmented brand ≠ trust.
+A fragmented brand does not equal trust.

-I also suggest finding a brand designer or studio.
-They should have helped at least 2-3 companies launch their new brands.
-The more you roll out brands, the easier it gets.
-You can spot friction points and stop common errors before they happen and cause damage.
+I also suggest finding a brand designer or studio who has helped at least 2-3 companies launch their new brands.
+The more rollouts they've done, the easier it gets.
+They can spot friction points and stop common errors before they happen.

 Here's a list of reasons to hire external designers for your new brand launch:

-→ If you don’t have enough internal capacity (designers on staff).
+→ You don't have enough internal capacity (designers on staff).

-→ If you’re trying to speed up production time.
+→ You're trying to speed up production time.

-→ If you don’t have experienced brand designers on your staff.
+→ You don't have experienced brand designers on staff.

-→ If you don’t have experienced creative leadership on your staff.
+→ You don't have experienced creative leadership on staff.

-→ If you’re feeling overwhelmed and stakeholders are breathing down your neck.
+→ You're feeling overwhelmed and stakeholders are breathing down your neck.

 DIY: How long should you plan for rolling out your new brand?

 In my experience, a brand launch can take longer than the actual branding process.
 The factors that influence this come down to how many brand assets and touchpoints you have.
-The more touchpoints there are, the longer it will take.
+The more touchpoints, the longer the rollout.

-The rule I like to use is if a brand took one month to build, it’s best to plan another one to two months for the brand launch.
+The rule I use: if a brand took one month to build, plan another one to two months for the brand launch.

-Many stakeholders overlook important tasks that they need to tackle once they create a new brand.
+Many stakeholders overlook important tasks they need to tackle once they create a new brand.
 This includes updating the website, slide decks, lead magnets, blog content, and other marketing items.
 You need to update everything.
-If you use design systems or toolkits to create your assets, update those too.
+If you use design systems or toolkits, update those too.

 "We can roll out the new branding over the next quarter or two."

 This is a massive mistake.
-Mixing your brand assets (the old with the new) can cause your brand to fragment.
-This leads to a quick loss of trust with your audience.
+Mixing your brand assets (the old with the new) causes your brand to fragment.
+That leads to a quick loss of trust with your audience.

-When visitors see your homepage with new branding but find old branding on resource pages, they might doubt your site's trustworthiness.
-This confusion can lead to higher bounce rates.
+When visitors see your homepage with new branding but find old branding on resource pages, they doubt your site's trustworthiness.
+This confusion leads to higher bounce rates.

 You don't want this to happen, especially after you've just made a large investment in your new brand.

-DIY: How can we plan for the launch of our new brand?
+DIY: How can you plan for the launch of your new brand?

 The best way to launch your new brand is to audit your current brand first.
 Try to do this before you begin the branding process.